cyverse-archive/DE/services/jobservices/README.md

 ### job-status-to-apps-adapter

-**job-status-to-apps-adapter** periodically queries the **job_status_updates** table for any jobs that have updates that haven't posted been posted to the **apps** service.
+**job-status-to-apps-adapter** periodically queries the **job_status_updates** table for any jobs that have updates that have not been posted to the **apps** service.
 It then iterates through all of those jobs, attempting to post the unposted updates and recording the result of the attempt back to the DE database.

 ### road-runner

 **road-runner** executes jobs based on a JSON blob serialized to a file.
 Each step of the job runs inside a Docker container.
-Job results are transferred back into iRODS through the porklock tool.
+Job results are transferred back into iRODS with the porklock tool.
 Job status updates are posted to the **jobs.updates** topic in the **jobs** exchange.